Whole Washington: History

 Whole Washington was founded in 2017 in order to run a ballot measure campaign to legally establish a universal single payer healthcare plan for Washington state.
 In 2018 Erin Georgen filed a ballot initiative to the people (I-1600) to establish a statewide single payer healthcare plan called the Whole Washington Health Trust.
 The campaign was entirely volunteer run and collected over 200,000 signatures which was short of the necessary number to put the initiative on the ballot.
 In 2021 Senator Bob Hasegawa (WA-11) introduced a legislative version of the initiative into the Washington Senate as SB-5204 where it currently has seven co-sponsors.
 The bill has never been given a hearing, vote, or been introduced into the Washington House of Representatives.
 In 2021 Whole Washington ran an updated version of I-1600 as an initiative to the legislature (I-1362) but the campaign was suspended in August 2021 due to public health concerns during the spike of the Delta variant of COVID-19.
-Whole Washington is running a new initiative campaign for 2022 in hopes of getting on the 2023 ballot.
+In 2022, campaign director Andre Stackhouse filed I-1471 on behalf of Whole Washington but the initiative did not ultimately collect enough signatures to make the ballot.